-Continuing into FY2015 school districts are no longer required to annually set aside funds for acquisition of textbooks and instructional materials.
+As has been the case in recent fiscal years, school districts are no longer required to annually set aside funds for acquisition of textbooks and instructional materials.
 Sections 3315.18 and 3315.19 of Am.
 Sub.
-H. B. 59 of the 130th General Assembly however, still require districts to set aside funds for capital improvement and maintenance.
+H. B. 64 of the 131st General Assembly however, still require districts to set aside funds for capital improvement and maintenance.
 As before, districts are free to choose the approaches set forth in either of the two legislation sections for setting up such a fund.

-For the purposes of this calculation, the preceding year’s formula amount (FY 2014) is $5,745 and the student population is the preceding year’s student count calculated based on the total ADM of resident students compiled in the first full week of October adjusted by:
+For the purposes of this calculation, the preceding year’s formula amount (FY 2016) is $5,900 and the student population is the preceding year’s student count calculated based on the total FTE ADM of the resident students compiled during the course of the fiscal year adjusted by:

 - Including open enrollment students entering the district